My blog I've ignored for 2 years while attending the Brandcenter

 Not that there haven’t been moments.

 She’s called me before, locked in the bathroom, trying to escape the endless “knock knock” joke requests from two tiny tornados of terror pounding on the door.
 I’ve received ominous texts on the days I’m headed home that only read, “Where.
 Are.
-You.”, that I interpreted as both a question and a threat.
-And upon arriving I’ve been greeted with both hugs and high five as she tags out of parenting for the forceable future and runs from the house, down the street and towards the nearest Starbucks/Target/TJMaxx screaming “FREEEEDDDOOMMMM!!” like a tiny little Korean William Wallace.
+You.” that I interpreted as both a question and a threat.
+And upon arriving back, I’ve been greeted with both hugs and high five as she tags out of parenting for the foreseeable future and runs from the house, down the street and towards the nearest Starbucks/Target/TJMaxx screaming “FREEEEDDDOOMMMM!!” like a tiny little Korean William Wallace.

 As I watch her, cartwheeling down the street, sometimes I wonder if she’s ever coming back.
 I’m always more confident than not that she is but after 10 minutes alone with my boys I’d understand if she didn’t.

 5. What’s next